 Entities that are certified use the CarbonNeutral® logo as a credible marker of climate action when communicating their voluntary climate activities to key stakeholders.
-Entities commit to disclosing the basis of their claims - including GHG emission inventories, management processes, methodologies, standards and protocols that underpin their achievement of certification in accordance with the requirements of The CarbonNeutral Protocol - and accept that these requirements may change to align with emerging best practice.
+Entities commit to disclosing the basis of their claims - including GHG emission inventories, management processes, methodologies, standards and protocols that deliver carbon neutrality in accordance with the requirements of The CarbonNeutral Protocol - and accept that these requirements may change to align with emerging best practice.